Last Updated on April 26, 2026

 Oxford Street Fitzrovia Apartments – A great central location.
 Oxford Street is less than 1km away and it’s a short walk from the British museum.
 The nearest tube is Goodge Street.
 There are 2 and 3 bedroom apartments with a kitchenette equipped with a stovetop, fridge and dishwasher.
 Plus there’s a TV with streaming services

-Leonardo Hotels (Locations in Holburn and St. Pauls)
+Leonardo Hotels (Locations in Holborn and St. Paul’s)

-Leonardo hotels in London have rooms with 2 deluxe king side beds which sleep up to 4 adults (so 2 adults and 2 teens).
+Leonardo hotels in London have rooms with 2 deluxe king-size bed which sleep up to 4 adults (so 2 adults and 2 teens).

-They have a hotel in Holburn (NYX Hotel London Holburn) which is within walking distance of iconic attractions like the British Museum, Covent Garden, and Soho.
+Their Holborn hotel (NYX Hotel London Holborn) is within walking distance of iconic attractions like the British Museum, Covent Garden, and Soho.
 Holborn Underground Station is just a 5-minute walk away,

 Guests can also enjoy the hotel’s Rena Health & Leisure Club, featuring a stunning Greco-Roman 13m swimming pool, fully equipped gym, sauna, steam room, and a luxury spa offering a variety of treatments.